 Exercise Price.
-The warrants will have an exercise price of \$[•] per share (120% of the public offering price per share of common stock and accompanying warrant sold in this offering), assuming an offering price of \$[•] per share of common stock and accompanying warrant in this offering as set forth on the cover page of this prospectus.
+The warrants will have an exercise price of \$12.00 per share (120% of the public offering price per share of common stock and accompanying warrant sold in this offering), assuming an offering price of \$10.00 per share of common stock and accompanying warrant in this offering as set forth on the cover page of this prospectus.
 The exercise price is subject to appropriate adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting our common stock and also upon any distributions of assets, including cash, stock or other property to our stockholders.
+In addition, subject to certain exemptions outlined in the warrants, including, but not limited to, strategic acquisitions, if we sell, enter into an agreement to sell, or grant any option to purchase, or sell, enter into an agreement to sell, or grant any right to reprice, or otherwise dispose of or issue (or announce any offer, sale, grant or any option to purchase or other disposition) any shares of Common Stock or Common Stock Equivalents (as defined in the warrants), at an effective price per share less than the exercise price of the warrants then in effect, the exercise price of the warrants will be reduced to equal 120% of the effective price per share in such dilutive issuance.